HarpSkye/PacMen-Exercise/README.md

 - When the number of PacMan achieve certain amount, change the background color.

 ## License
-This project is licensed under the
+This project is licensed under the [MIT License](https://github.com/HarpSkye/PacMen-Exercise/blob/main/LICENSE)